Gravitomagnetism and the significance of the curvature scalar invariants: Interpretation of the invariant structure for the relevant astrophysical setups

-corresponding to \emph{static} observers, or to observers in radial motion, in analogy with the situation in the analogous electromagnetic system of Sec. \ref{sub:EMOne-single-point}.
+with $u'^{r}$ arbitrary (under the normalization condition $u'^{\alpha}u'_{\alpha}=-1$).
+That is, observers which are either \emph{static} or moving radially, in analogy with the situation in the analogous electromagnetic system of Sec. \ref{sub:EMOne-single-point}.
 One might check these results by computing explicitly $\mathbb{H}'_{\alpha\beta}$ for an arbitrary $u'^{\alpha}$, as done in \cite{PaperGyros}.
 Note that the fact that $\mathbb{H}'_{\alpha\beta}=0$ for the static observers means that it \emph{globally vanishes in a rigid frame.}

 One can also get intuition on why $\mathbb{E}^{\alpha\gamma}\mathbb{H}_{\alpha\gamma}$ remains zero for any observer from arguments analogous to those that explain why $E^{\alpha}B_{\alpha}=0$ for the point charge; namely the formal similarity between the transformation laws.
 Let $\Ou$ and $\Oup$ be, respectively, a static observer and an observer moving relative to it with some velocity $\vec{v}$.
 For $\Ou$, $\mathbb{H}_{\alpha\beta}=0\Rightarrow\mathbb{E}^{\alpha\gamma}\mathbb{H}_{\alpha\gamma}=0$.
-The moving observer $\Oup$ will in turn measure a non-vanishing gravitomagnetic tidal tensor, $\mathbb{H}'_{\alpha\beta}\ne0$, but it will be such that it is always orthogonal to the gravitoelectric tidal tensor $\mathbb{E}'_{\alpha\beta}$, in analogy with the situation for the magnetic field (\ref{BSingleCharge}).
+The moving observer $\Oup$ will in turn measure a non-vanishing gravitomagnetic tidal tensor, $\mathbb{H}'_{\alpha\beta}\ne0$, but it will be such that it is always ``orthogonal'' to the gravitoelectric tidal tensor $\mathbb{E}'_{\alpha\beta}$, in analogy with the situation for the magnetic field (\ref{BSingleCharge}).
 In order to see this, first observe, from the decompositions \eqref{eq:Rie-decomp}-\eqref{eq:Riest-decomp}, that with respect to the congruence of static observers ($u^{\alpha}=u^{0}\delta_{0}^{\alpha}$), the Riemann tensor and its dual are completely described by the electric part:

 Hence, to linear order, the space components of $\mathbb{E}'_{\alpha\beta}\equiv R_{\alpha\mu\beta\nu}u'^{\mu}u'^{\nu}$ and $\mathbb{H}'_{\alpha\beta}\equiv\star R_{\alpha\mu\beta\nu}u'^{\mu}u'^{\nu}$ read (using dyadic notation, see point \ref{enu:Diadic-notation} of Sec. \ref{sub:Notation-and-conventions}),